 6.51.1 Applicability to language

 Ada is a rich language and provides facilities for a wide range of application areas.
 Because some areas are specialized, it is likely that a programmer not versed in a special area might misuse features for that area.
 For example, the use of tasking features for concurrent programming requires knowledge of this domain.
-Similarly, the use of exceptions and exception propagation and handling requires a deeper understanding of control flow issues than some programmers may not possess.
+Similarly, the use of exceptions and exception propagation and handling requires a deeper understanding of control flow issues than some programmers possess.

 6.51.2 Guidance to language users

-Use the pragma Restrictions to prevent the use of certain features of the language.
-Thus, if a program should not use feature X, then writing pragma Restrictions (No_X); ensures that any attempt to use feature X prevents the program from compiling (or causes run-time checks for a few restrictions that cannot be checked by a compiler).
+Use the pragma Restrictions to prevent the use of obscure features of the language.

 Similarly, avoid features in a Specialized Needs Annex of the Ada language reference manual unless the application area concerned is well-understood.

+The restriction No_Dependence prevents the use of specified pre-defined or user-defined libraries.

 6.52 Unspecified Behaviour [BQF]